prathima121/codeigniter_application/README.md

 - Run `Auth - Login` or `Auth - Register` first to auto-save `token`
 - Then run protected requests (profile/create/list endpoints)

-## Git Repository Submission
-To publish:
-1. Initialize git in workspace root.
-2. Commit all files.
-3. Push to a public GitHub repository.
-4. Share the repository URL.